pierrebrd/exploration_benchmarking/README.md

 #### Benchmark metrics

-The benchmarking script uses evo to compute APE (Absolute Pose Error) and RPE (Relative Pose Error) metrics
+The benchmarking script uses evo to compute APE (Absolute Pose Error) and RPE (Relative Pose Error) metrics.

+Some other basic metrics are implemented, with the help of several additional nodes created to improve the benchmarking process.

 Possible other metrics that are not implemented yet:
 - Time to obtain a complete map